ThomasSFSU/ThomasSFSU/README.md

 ### 2. Web Development 🌐
 - **Personal Website**: Created a responsive website using HTML, CSS, and JavaScript to showcase my projects and provide information about my skills and experiences. 💻
+- **Queen Factsheet**: Designed and created a website to share facts about Queen.

 ### 3. Machine Learning 🤖
 - **Spam Filter**: Built a spam classifier model using regression techniques to analyze and filter emails. 📝